Terms of Service

 By using netBlazr you are agreeing to be bound by the following terms and conditions (“Terms of Service”). netBlazr may update and change the Terms of Service from time to time without notice.
 All changes will be published on netBlazr.com before taking effect.

-- You must provide your legal full name, a valid email address, and any other information requested in the netBlazr Service Agreement as part of the signup process.
+- You must provide your legal full name, a valid email address, a valid credit card and any other information requested in the netBlazr Service Agreement as part of the signup process.

 - You may not use the Service for any illegal or unauthorized purpose.